2007 BDO World Darts Championship: Tournament Review

 The second day produced a series of shocks as the bookmaker's pre-tournament favourite for the title, Michael van Gerwen lost to Gary Robson.
 The 17-year-old World Masters champion was 9/4 favourite for the title, but found himself trailing through most of the match.
 Gerwen shown some signs of the form that took him number three in the world, but his night could be summed up by his start to match.
 He took the first leg against the darts, then hit three single ones to start the next leg.
 The inconsistently plagued him throughout the match as did his sponsors logo on his shirt which he had to keep pushing back into place.
 Robson, winner of the 2005 World Darts Trophy missed darts in the final set to clinch the match but finally hit a double four in the eighth leg to seal the win.

 Earlier in the day the shocks started with Gary Anderson and Darryl Fitton making early exits.
 Albertino Essers, a Dutchman who had suffered from dartitis in recent years, ended second seed Anderson's hopes with a 3–2 win.

 Fitton, who made his trademark entrance dancing to Madness hit One Step Beyond..., took the first set against qualifier Phill Nixon but then lost nine consecutive legs to go down 3–1.
 Nixon, making his debut in the tournament at the age of 50, hit checkouts of 121 and 110 as he refused to allow the seventh seed any way back into the match.

 Tony Eccles, seeded four but a 50/1 outsider for the title beat promising Welshman Mark Webster in straight sets.
-Webster failed to show the form that took him to a Europe Cup singles title and like van Gerwen earlier in the evening, his Lakeside debut ended in defeat.
+Webster failed to show the form that took him to a Europe Cup singles title and like van Gerwen earlier in the evening, his tournament debut ended in defeat.